JavierMatasPose/JavierMatasPose.github.io/README.md

 I am a Telecommunications Engineer, with deep passion for lifelong learning and a strong drive to craft innovative solutions for the future.
 I find joy in the fields of engineering, deep learning, and tackling new challenges.
 Furthermore, I possess valuable experience in translating abstract concepts into practical solutions through theoretical analysis and real-world problem-solving.

-Additionally, I bring a robust background in Machine Learning, Deep Learning, Deep Reinforcement Learning, signal processing, and computer vision to the table.
-I'm fully prepared to make significant contributions in these areas.

-At present, I am actively working full time while pursuing a PhD to further explore the boundless possibilities and practical applications of AI in financial markets.
+Additionally, I have a strong entrepreneurial and product vocation, with an interest in creating ML or DL projects that are a business success.

-#### Technical Skills: Python, SQL, Java or Qlik among others
+#### Technical Skills: Python, SQL, LangChain, Azure DevOps, FastAPI, Pytorch, NumPy and Pandas

 ## Education
-### Ph.D. candidate in Telecommunications Engineering | Universidad Politécnica de Madrid
-I'm currently investigating on the application of DRL to financial markets.

 ### Master's Degree in Telecommunication Engineering | Universidad Politécnica de Madrid
 Specialised in Machine Learning, Deep Learning and Multimedia Data Science.
 Outside Spain it is called Electrical Engineering.